vorSherer/code-201-prework/prework/windows/04_updating_terminal.md

 ```

-4. After pasting that in, you will need to add your Windows username right after `/Users/`.
+4. After pasting that in, you will need to replace `WIN_USERNAME` with your Windows username, right after `.../Users/`.
 IE: `/Users/MichaelLeonTreat/`.

 4a.
 If your path has a space, you can use an backslash escape character to include the space.
 IE: `/Users/Michael\ Treat/`.